Glaucoma

 Introduction:

 Traumatic glaucoma is a condition that arises as a result of blunt trauma to the eye.
-Diagnosing and treating traumatic glaucoma promptly is crucial to mitigate its long-term consequences.
+Diagnosing and treating traumatic glaucoma promptly is crucial to mitigating its long-term consequences.
 This introduction provides an overview of traumatic glaucoma, including its causes, symptoms, and potential complications, setting the stage for a deeper exploration of its diagnosis and treatment options.
 By understanding the importance of early intervention, we can strive to preserve vision and improve the outcomes for individuals affected by traumatic glaucoma.

 WHAT IS TRAUMATIC GLAUCOMA?

-Ocular injuries are frequently observed in young adults and are a significant contributor to preventable visual impairment.
+Young adults frequently experience ocular injuries, which significantly contribute to preventable visual impairment.
 It is crucial to recognize that even minor injuries to or around the eye, which do not necessitate hospital admission, can occasionally have serious and potentially life-threatening consequences.
-Some of these ocular injuries can later manifest as a secondary cause of glaucoma called traumatic glaucoma. it is important, to make sure to get a regular follow-up eye examination.
-Traumatic glaucoma is defined clinically as elevation of intraocular pressure(IOP) i.e. eye pressure more than 21mmHg, post-trauma. ( normal IOP 10-21 mmHg).
-Incidence of development of secondary Glaucoma after blunt injury to the eye is 3.4% at 6 months follow-up and 10% at 10 years follow-up.
+Some of these ocular injuries can later manifest as a secondary cause of glaucoma called traumatic glaucoma.
+It is important to make sure to get a regular follow-up eye examination.
+Doctors define traumatic glaucoma clinically as an elevation of intraocular pressure (IOP), with eye pressure greater than 21 mmHg post-trauma (normal IOP ranges from 10-21 mmHg).
+The incidence of development of secondary glaucoma after blunt injury to the eye is 3.4% at 6 months follow-up and 10% at 10 years follow-up.

-Recognizing the Symptoms of Traumatic Glaucoma:
+Recognizing the symptoms of traumatic glaucoma:

-Traumatic Glaucoma secondary to Blunt trauma:
+Traumatic Glaucoma Secondary to Blunt Trauma

 Traumatic Hyphema:

-Due to sudden compression-decompression forces in the globe blunt injury to the eye can cause damage to the fragile vascular blood vessels of the ciliary body and stromal iris, leading to bleeding.
+Due to sudden compression-decompression forces in the globe, blunt injury to the eye can cause damage to the fragile vascular blood vessels of the ciliary body and stromal iris, leading to bleeding.

 Blood accumulation in the anterior chamber can actively obstruct the outflow of aqueous humor through the trabecular meshwork, resulting in an increase in intraocular pressure (IOP).
 When the entire volume of the anterior chamber is filled with blood, it is referred to as a total hyphema or an “8-ball” hyphema.